JeniT/childs-guide-to-parliament/quiz.md

 - a proposed new law being discussed by MPs and Lords
 - money to be paid by the people in tax
 - a law once it has been made or passed by Parliament
+-

+Q5 - Which Party has the most MPs in the House of Commons?

+A5
+- Conservative Party
+- Labour Party
+- Liberal Democrats